DirtyKidd/DirtyKidd/README.md

 - 👋 Hi, I’m @DirtyKidd
 - 👀 I’m interested in..
-Learning
+Learning new things
-- 🌱 I’m currently learning.
+- 🌱 I’m currently learning.. one thing at a time
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...web developer
 - 📫 How to reach me ...tracielambert63@gmail com

 <!---